04 Jul How to Set Up YOUR Tactical Plate Carrier for Military & Airsoft

 As mentioned, a lot of people making these kind of videos are basically showing their personal setup and than they call it “how to setup YOUR plate carrier”.
 In our eyes that’s not a how to guide, that’s just giving an example and that is absolutely not what we’re going to do in this blog today.

-We ourselves use plate carriers for doing both Airsoft and Milsim events with an approach that’s as realistically as possible to the real thing.
+We ourselves use plate carriers for doing both Airsoft and Milsim events with an approach that’s as realistic as possible.
 And yes, that also means using realistic capacity magazines.

 Before we go in this whole setup process, we first want to mention that a plate carrier absolutely needs plates!